 |Personal net worth and source of funds|

-Once the candidate has eventually been invited to apply, they will be required to submit a better and more comprehensive business plan.
+Once the candidate receives an Invitation to Apply, they will be required to submit a more comprehensive business plan.

 Basic Investment Requirements

-In order for the registration to be accepted, the candidate must demonstrate that they will be able to make a personal investment of no less than $200,000 in the proposed business.
+In order for the registration to be accepted, the candidate must demonstrate that they will:

 Basic Job Requirements